Malin Head on the Inishowen peninsula, Ireland. Robert Ormerod for Lonely Planet

 Smart shoes – low heels or loafers for women, leather shoes for men

-Leggings or quick dry pants for outdoor activities
+Leggings or quick-dry pants for outdoor activities

 Bathing suit – with plenty of coastline and most hotels boasting pools, you won’t want to miss out

-Extra layers for some outfit changes
+Extra layers for some outfit changes.

 What not to pack for Ireland

 An umbrella.
-It may be raining a lot of the time, but it’s windy too, meaning it can break, or you get the notorious ‘sideways rain’ which no umbrella can save you from.
+It may be raining a lot of the time, but it’s windy too, meaning it can break, or you get the notorious "sideways rain", which no umbrella can save you from.
 Save your space for something more useful, like your rain jacket or poncho.

 Fashion in Ireland

-In Dublin, there is a huge range of style when but it leans more towards the casual yet edgy and expressive (think Berlin, Copenhagen or London) while in more rural areas, it’s not uncommon for women to be extremely glamorous in heels and cocktail dresses on a ‘big night out’, no matter the weather.
+In Dublin, there is a huge range of styles, but they lean more towards the casual yet edgy and expressive (think Berlin, Copenhagen or London).
+In more rural areas, it’s not uncommon for women to be extremely glamorous in heels and cocktail dresses on a "big night out", no matter the weather.
 Similarly, men are more inclined to wear button-down shirts on a night out in rural areas, while in cities you’ll see more experimentation and variety.
-However, it does depend on where you go; an upmarket restaurant or cocktail bar will naturally be more dressed, but if you're just having a few pints listening to traditional music, a cozy jumper and jeans are perfect.
-But if you're short on space in your bag, anything minimal and pared down that can be dressed up with accessories (scarf, jewelry etc.) will see you through any occasion.